 With the CrepeTown kiosk in Sorocaba, Belgian waffles meet New York culture, and they coexist happily in a Brazilian location.
-This cosmopolitan blend may be the source of success for the kiosk’s owner, who is equally passionate about the Belgian signature treat and everything New York.
+This international blend may be the source of success for the kiosk’s owner, who is equally passionate about the Belgian signature treat and everything New York.
 With a cosmopolitan kiosk design, CrepeTown pays tribute to its sources of inspiration and leaves nothing to chance.

 Designed by Estúdio Jacarandá, the kiosk takes hints from one of the most iconic yet unpretentious sights in New York – the subway station.
 The neutral background, the lighted “service bullets”, even the lettering of the kiosk sign attempt to capture the vibe of a place that is an intrinsic part of the New York culture.